 Arpan is a computer scientist with a PhD from North Carolina State University.
 He teaches at Georgia Tech (within the Masters in Computer Science program), and is a coauthor of the book Practical Graph Mining with R.

 Mat is a former physicist, research neuroscientist, and data scientist.
 He did his PhD and Postdoctoral Fellowship at the University of California, Berkeley.

-Cezanne is an expert in computer vision with a Masters in Electrical Engineering from Stanford University.
-As a former researcher in genomics and biomedical imaging, she’s applied computer vision and deep learning to medical diagnostic applications.
+Cezanne is a machine learning educator with a Masters in Electrical Engineering from Stanford University.
+As a former researcher in genomics and biomedical imaging, she’s applied machine learning to medical diagnostic applications.

 Dana is an electrical engineer with a Masters in Computer Science from Georgia Tech.
 Her work experience includes software development for embedded systems in the Automotive Group at Motorola, where she was awarded a patent for an onboard operating system.

 Chhavi is a Computer Science graduate student at New York University, where she researches machine learning algorithms.
 She is also an electronics engineer and has worked on wireless systems.

 Juan is a computational physicist with a Masters in Astronomy.
 He is finishing his PhD in Biophysics.
 He previously worked at NASA developing space instruments and writing software to analyze large amounts of scientific data using machine learning techniques.

 Miguel is a software engineer at Lockheed Martin.
 He earned a Masters in Computer Science at Georgia Tech and is an Instructional Associate for the Reinforcement Learning and Decision Making course.
 He’s the author of Grokking Deep Reinforcement Learning.